-Italy is known for its great beauties: everybody heard about the Colosseum, the Duomo of Milan, the typical corners of Naples or the beautiful Florence, but if you are looking for an original idea, far from the usual tourist routes, you should have a look at our special list of 16 alternative places to visit in Italy!
+Italy is known for its great beauties: everybody heard about the Colosseum, the Duomo of Milan, the typical corners of Naples or the beautiful Florence, but if you are looking for an original idea, far from the usual tourist routes, you should have a look at our special list of 16 unusual places to visit in Italy!

 TourScanner is the No 1 meta-search engine for tours & travel activities.
 Search over 15 bookings websites and find your ideal travel activity at the best price.